-In relation to the common stock related to subscription agreements mentioned above, each individual investor received warrants with the purchase of the stock.
-For each share purchased, the investor will receive one Series A or Series B Common Stock Purchase Warrant to purchase one share of the Company's common stock for a period of five years from the date of the share subscription with ranges of prices from \$1.00 per share to \$1.75 per share.
+During the year ended August 31, 2018, the Company issued warrants with the purchase of the Series A and Series B units.
+For each share purchased, the investor received one Series A or Series B or Series C Common Stock Purchase Warrant to purchase one share of the Company's common stock for a period of five years from the date of the share subscription with ranges of prices from \$8.00 per share to \$14.00 per share.
+A total of 254,389 warrants were issued during the year ended August 31, 2018.